golaravel/laravel4.1docs/configuration.md

 		return Response::view('maintenance', array(), 503);
 	});

-If the Closure passed to the `down` method returns `NULL`, maintenace mode will be ignored for that request.
+If the Closure passed to the `down` method returns `NULL`, maintenance mode will be ignored for that request.

 ### Maintenance Mode & Queues